alexfrxx/alexfrxx/README.md

 ### 💻 Frontend Developer | UI & UX Enthusiast

-From an early age, I’ve been passionate about creating beautiful and functional websites.
-I started with marketing and landing pages on Tilda and Taplink, which helped me understand the value of design and user experience.

-At 16, I began studying frontend development, and since then I’ve been fully focused on web development.
-I’m constantly learning new things, improving my skills, and enjoying the process of building high-quality interfaces.
+Frontend Developer with commercial experience developing modern web applications using React.
+Experienced in working within agile teams and collaborating closely with designers and product managers.

+Contributed to the development of new features, bug fixing, maintenance, and optimization of existing applications.
+Focused on writing clean, maintainable code, improving user experience, and continuously developing professional skills in software development.

+Confident in building responsive and scalable user interfaces, applying component-based architecture, and integrating frontend solutions with backend APIs.
+Experienced in using modern development tools and workflows, including Git, task management systems, and code review processes.
+Able to quickly understand existing codebases, identify areas for improvement, and implement effective solutions.

 In an era where AI writes code, it’s important to think not only about how it works, but also about how people use it.
 I pay special attention to usability, simplicity, and user experience.
 ---

 ## 📮 Contact & Social